ShakNat/DupyliCate/README.md

 - **Singletons**: Singletons folder containing organism-wise singleton gene output TSV files

 - **Comparative_duplicates_table**: Comparative genomics table depicting the specific genes and their copy numbers in sample organisms; These specific genes are orthologs of user specified genes in the reference organism whose copy number 										variation the user wants to know

+- **Ka_Ks_analysis**: Folder containing organism-wise Ka/Ks computation TSV files of gene duplicates on an individual gene basis along with statistical significance and nature of selection pressure

+- **Duplicates_analysis**: Folder containing organism wise gene expression output folders; Each organism folder shows Plots folder, Stats folder, the kernel density estimation plot of correlation coefficients used for determining the 						           divergent expression threshold, and TXT file of perceived pseudogenes (genes that have low expression across the different RNASeq samples used for generating the counts table file) in that organism

+- **Specific_duplicates_analysis**: Folder similar to the Duplicates_analysis folder, except that contains the respective output folders, and files for specific gene duplicates